 - Carefully, remove the lid and remove bay leaves.

 - Remove the chicken breasts, cut into thirds, and place in a large bowl.
 Shred chicken with an electric handheld mixer on low speed.

 - Place shredded chicken back in the soup and stir.

-- To make the tortilla strips, place corn tortillas on a parchment paper lined baking sheet, lightly coat tortillas with olive oil, cut into 1/2" wide strips, and bake at 350°F for 15 minutes.
+- To make the tortilla strips, place corn tortillas on a baking sheet lined with parchment paper, lightly coat tortillas with olive oil, and cut into ½" wide strips with a pizza cutter.
+Bake at 350°F for 15 minutes.

 - Garnish tortilla soup with cheese, tortilla strips, sliced avocado, sour cream, and cilantro.

 - Serve and enjoy!